Generalized Out-of-Distribution Detection: A Survey: OOD Detection: Methodology

 \subsubsection{Gradient-based Methods}

 Existing OOD detection approaches primarily rely on the output (Section~\ref{sec:ood_classification}) or feature space for deriving OOD scores, while overlooking information from the gradient space.
 ODIN~\cite{odin18iclr} first explored using gradient information for OOD detection.
 In particular, ODIN proposed using input pre-processing by adding small perturbations obtained from the input gradients.
 The goal of ODIN perturbations is to increase the softmax score of any given input by reinforcing the model's belief in the predicted label.
 Ultimately the perturbations have been found to create a greater gap between the softmax scores of ID and OOD inputs, thus making them more separable and improving the performance of OOD detection.
 While ODIN only uses gradients {implicitly} through input perturbation, recent work proposed GradNorm~\cite{huang2021importance} which explicitly derives a scoring function from the {gradient space}.
 GradNorm employs the vector norm of gradients, backpropagated from the KL divergence between the softmax output and a uniform probability distribution.
+A recent research~\cite{igoe2022useful} demonstrates that while gradient-based methods are effective, their success does not necessarily depend on gradients, but rather on the magnitude of learned feature embeddings and predicted output distribution.